gisledb/grokking_algorithms/README.md

 # grokking_algorithms
-Notes taken while working through the book Grokking Algorithms by Aditya Y. Bhargava.
+Notes from working through the book Grokking Algorithms by Aditya Y. Bhargava.